Chung Keng Quee: Tobacco farming

 He had many tobacco farms in several areas in Perak, including Larut, Kuala Kangsar, Kerian and Selama.
-Together with Chen Eok he held the Tobacco farms in Larut and Larut Coast between 1883 and 1885.
+Together with Chen Eok he held the tobacco farms in Larut and Larut Coast between 1883 and 1885.

 Reputation for business success

 Chung Keng Quee formed close relationships with the many British Residents of Perak and built a reputation for making mining operations a success.
-E. W. Birch (Ernest Woodford Birch), seventh British Resident to Perak, left in February 1897 to take up the post of Acting British Resident, Negeri Sembilan and on 15 March 1897, while paying visits of inspection to various parts of the Negri Sembilan, recorded in his papers "I wish we could induce Captain Ah Kwi, of Perak, to enter Lukut and Labu" (The Selangor Journal: Jottings Past and Present, Vol V, 1897 Page 254).
+E. W. Birch (Ernest Woodford Birch), seventh British Resident to Perak, left in February 1897 to take up the post of Acting British Resident, Negeri Sembilan and on 15 March 1897, while paying visits of inspection to various parts of the Negri Sembilan, recorded in his papers "I wish we could induce Captain Ah Kwi, of Perak, to enter Lukut and Labu".

 Succession

 His son Chung Thye Phin (then only 22 years of age) was appointed to take over his seat on the Perak State Council in 1900, and upon his death in 1901, his business activities were managed by his son Chung Thye Phin.